 The 2023 Subaru Solterra is the brand’s first entry into the EV market.
 The electric SUV is similar to the Toyota BZ4X in terms of price and features, but it comes standard in all-wheel drive.
 The Solterra is available in three trims, Premium, Limited, and Touring, with prices starting at $44,995 |Electric Driver Specs: 2023 Subaru Solterra Premium | and ranging up to $51,995 starting MSRP.
 The Solterra has an estimated driving range of 222-228 miles on a charge.

 It is an exciting time in the electric vehicle industry, with more and more models coming out every year.
 As a result, that means more options for buyers to compare and research.
-If you are still unsure of where to start in your EV search journey, give our Vehicle Search tool a try, and we’ll offer personalized EV recommendations based on your specific lifestyle needs.
+Find your right EV match with our needs-based search.